Atlanta Food Poisoning Lawyers

 Michelle M. – personal injury client

 For most people, food poisoning usually results in a very painful day of sickness that lasts for a day or two.
 However, according to the Centers for Disease Control and Prevention (CDC), an estimated 128,000 Americans are hospitalized annually due to foodborne illnesses and about 3,000 people die from eating tainted or contaminated food each year.
-While the very young, the very old, and those who are ill are at high risk for suffering serious complications from food poisoning, people of all ages and health profiles can be seriously harmed by eating defective food products.
+While the very young, the very old, and those who are ill are at high risk for suffering serious complications, people of all ages and health profiles can be seriously harmed by eating defective food products.

-Foodborne Illnesses & Food Poisoning Complications
+Foodborne Illnesses & Complications

 Food poisoning occurs when a person eats a product contaminated by a toxin, parasite, bacteria, or virus.
 Food can become contaminated in a number of different ways, such as during production, processing, preparation, or storage.
 For example, spinach may become tainted with bacteria while being processed and packaged, while undercooked chicken could cause a foodborne illness in a restaurant patron.